-The proposed mining project entails the clearing of ± 30 ha of undeveloped land for the prospect of mining limestone deposits, the erection of a crushing plant, four fluid bed lime calciners and associated infrastructure.
-The layout will be planned to allow the phasing in of the four kilns to the process line as and when required.
-It will also include related logistical facilities, workshops and an office complex.
-Access roads to the facilities will be extended from the existing tarred access road from the N7.
-The total footprint of the project on the subject property will be ± 30 ha and the process plant and logistical facilities will have a maximum footprint of ± 9 ha (see Map 2 below).
+The proposed project entails the clearing of 45 ha of virgin (undeveloped) land for the purposes of mining limestone deposits, the erection of a crushing plant, four Fluid Bed Lime Calciners and associated supporting services.
+The total footprint of mining development on the Remainder of Farm Welverdiend 511, Vanrhynsdorp, will be ±34 ha and the process plant and logistical facilities will have a maximum footprint of 11 ha (see Map 2 below).